crupert14/finalProject/README.md

     For storing images/assets that will be used on the front end
 - routes
     For routes to different pages on the site, will hold the logic to display the page
+- src
+    Will hold CSS and JavaScript files meant for webpage looks/interaction
 - views
     Will be accessed by the routes file, will either hold HTML, ejs, pug or other front-end languages that will be used to display the web page